AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 Adds a person to the address book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [sn/STUDENT_NOTE] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>

+* EMAIL should be of the format local-part@domain and adhere to the following constraints:
+  * The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+  * This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.

+* The domain name must:
+  * end with a domain label at least 2 characters long
+  * have each domain label start and end with alphanumeric characters
+  * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe p/98765432 e/johnd@example.com sn/birthday boy`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com p/1234567 t/criminal`

 ### Listing all persons : `list`